EricNjama/code-challenge-wk-2/README.md

     }
 ```
-The filter method is then used to create a new array whereby iteration through each element is initiated. it filters out numbers less than 1 (they cannot be prime numbers) and for each remainder, checks divisibility by any number from 2 to the squareroot of the number.
+The filter method is then used to create a new array whereby iteration through each element is initiated.
+It filters out numbers less than 1 (they cannot be prime numbers) and for each remainder, checks divisibility by any number from 2 to the squareroot of the number.
 Divisible numbers are filtered out and the resultant array contains prime numbers only.
 ```js
     return num.filter(x => {
         if (x <= 1) return false;